 The AP shall transmit an UHR Operating Mode Notification frame, after the AP is ready to serve the non-AP STA in the DPS operation, as a response to the received UHR Operating Mode Notification frame, to the non-AP STA.

-When a DPS non-AP STA intends to disable the DPS mode, then:
+[TBD] When a DPS non-AP STA intends to disable the DPS mode, then:

 the non-AP STA shall transmit an UHR Operating Mode Notification frame with the DPS Mode subfield of the UHR Control field of the frame set to 0 to its associated AP.